IntersectMBO/product-website/docs/vision/vision-2030.md

 ### Mission

-To empower a global ecosystem of builders, businesses, and communities by providing a scalable, secure, and research-based platform that enables the creation of transparent and fair digital economies.
+To empower a global ecosystem of builders, businesses, organizations and communities by providing a scalable, secure, and research-based platform that enables the creation of transparent and fair digital economies.